 Less Anxiety Over Selective Reading

 I read a good number of books on “Biznass.”
 They’re inspiring.
 But they can also be repetitive in places.
 Kindles kind of lessen the guilt I have at just selectively reading chapters that seem original or interesting and skipping the bits that don’t pique my interest as much.
-It’s kind of like “a la carte” reading and doing what iTunes does for music — although with iTunes I guess you only pay for the songs you listen to and you can’t just buy the parts of book you like.
+It’s kind of like “a la carte” reading and doing what iTunes does for music — although with iTunes I guess you only pay for the songs you listen to and you can’t just buy the parts of the book you like.
 There may be something interesting there though: only pay for what you read?

 Percentage Completed > Pages In